Storks (film): Production

 The project was first announced in January 2013, when Warner Bros. formed its animation "think tank" with some directors and writers to develop animated films, Nicholas Stoller was hired by the studio to create and write Storks, while Doug Sweetland was attached to direct the film.
 On April 20, 2015, Andy Samberg and Kelsey Grammer were added to the voice cast of the film, and it was announced that Stoller and Sweetland would co-direct the film, while Stoller would produce the film alongside Brad Lewis.
 The original idea film was developed under Warner Animation Group.
 By December 2015, Keegan-Michael Key and Jordan Peele were also added to the cast who provided their voices for the film.
 On June 15, 2016, Jennifer Aniston, Ty Burrell, and Anton Starkman were added to the cast.
 Sony Pictures Imageworks handled animation services for the film.

 Soundtrack

-The film's score was composed by Mychael and Jeff Danna.
+The film's score was composed by Mychael Danna and Jeff Danna.
 The soundtrack also contains "Holdin' Out", performed by The Lumineers.
 The soundtrack was released on September 16, 2016, by WaterTower Music.
-The film featured songs "Good Day " by DNCE, "How You Like Me Now" by The Heavy, "And She Was" by Talking Heads, "Keep on Loving You" by REO Speedwagon, and "Fire and the Flood" by Vance Joy, but these songs do not feature in the soundtrack.
+The film featured songs "Good Day" by DNCE, "How You Like Me Now" by The Heavy, "And She Was" by Talking Heads, "Keep On Loving You" by REO Speedwagon, and "Fire and the Flood" by Vance Joy, but these songs do not feature in the soundtrack.
 The song "Kiss the Sky" by Jason Derulo was made for the film but does not appear on the soundtrack.

 The Japanese release uses "Heiwa" by Ai as its theme song, named after her daughter.

 Track listing

-All tracks are written and performed by Jeff Danna and Mychael Danna, except where noted.
+All tracks are written and performed by Mychael Danna and Jeff Danna, except where noted.